brooth/jeta-site/mysite/home/markdown/install.md

   <h2>Installation</h2>
 </div>

-In this guide, we'll see how to install `Jeta` into a project using `Gradle` build system.
-Currently, `jCenter` repository is the way to provide the artifacts.
+In this guide, we will see how to install `Jeta` in a project using `Gradle` build system.
+Currently, `jCenter` repository is the way to get the artifacts.
 It might be available on `maven` repository in a future release.

 Add next lines to your `build.gradle`: